aureliomalheiros/client-server-api-dollar/README.md

 # Client Server dollar quote

-:dollar_backnote: This repository is a project for requesting the dollar quote.
+:money_with_wings: This repository is a project for requesting the dollar quote.

 ## Requirements